 Downloads include ArcGIS 10 layer files and the file geodatabases include a 1-to-many relationship class linking each tax parcel polygon to one or more assessor database records.
 In addition, the attribute TAXPAR_ID was added to the OthLeg layer and populated where LEGAL_TYPE = 'FEE'.
 The values in TAXPAR_ID represent the LOC_ID values of the POLY_TYPE = 'TAX' parcel in the TaxPar layer that the OthLeg parcel is a constituent of.
 This should facilitate identifying the relationships between 'TAX' parcels in TaxPar and 'FEE' parcels in OthLeg.
 Please consult the Digital Parcel Standard for a better explanation of how these types of parcels correlate with each other.

 To Download: Right-click on each link and choose "Save Target" or "Save Link As" to save the file locally.
-There is a listing for every municipality; however, only those towns with a hyperlink have data currently available.
-All other listings are placeholders for future data.
+There is a listing for every municipality; however, MASSGIS DOES NOT HAVE DATA FOR THE CITY OF BOSTON.
+4

 ArcGIS 9.x users may download a generic 9.0/9.1 layer file that may be used with the shapefile data to take advantage of MassGIS' symbology.
 The data sources will need to be reset, however, because the shapefiles for each town have unique names.
 Also, the relate must be re-established between the tax parcel polygon and the assess.dbf table, based on LOC_ID.
 The .lyr file will then need to be re-saved inside of ArcMap 9 for future use.